Major Michael Crawford

 Chief of Operations

 Major Michael Crawford, Chief of Operations, began his career with the Sheriff’s Office at the Parish Prison in 1998 and has worked in various departments including D.A.R.E and as the Public Information Officer.
 He is certified as a FBI Crisis Negotiator, Louisiana P.O.S.T.
 Instructor, Southern Law Enforcement Foundation Peer Support Member, just to name a few.
-Captain Crawford attended Southern University and is a graduate of the University of Phoenix with a Bachelor’s Degree in Criminal Justice Administration.
+Major Crawford attended Southern University and is a graduate of the University of Phoenix with a Bachelor’s Degree in Criminal Justice Administration.
 Prior to coming to the Sheriff’s Office, Major Crawford served (6) six years in the United States Marine Corps and was awarded “Marine of the Year” in 1999.
 While maintaining a busy regime, Crawford also serves as the Honor Guard Commander, having direct leadership over the most elite group of men and women in the office who all serve with “Loyalty, Respect, and Honor”.
 With a fervent desire to help others, Crawford acts a liaison with several non-profit organizations on behalf of the office.
 He currently serves as a Board Member of the Capital Area March of Dimes.

 The mission of the Computer Operations Division is to provide the highest level of computer and telephone related support to the Sheriff's Office employees.